Idea

 • Adults learning a trade who might take a course or go through in-person training.

-• Adults once they’re in the workplace learn things in lots of different ways including coaching, courses, training sessions, etc.
+• Once they’re in the workplace, adults learn in many different ways, including coaching, courses, training sessions, etc.

-In both places, instructional design also means creating content that’s consumed directly by students or employees without someone delivering that content at all.
-That could be job aids, courses, quick reference guides, books, etc.
+In both places, instructional design also means creating content that students or employees consume directly without a teacher or trainer delivering that content.
+That could be job aids, eLearning courses, quick reference guides, books, etc.

 There’s a big difference between creating instructional material for children, college adults, and workplace adults.
-In instructional design, there are generalists and specialists in instructional design too since it’s such a broad role.
+There are generalists and specialists in instructional design, too, since it can cover many industries and types of instruction.

 But everyone creates instruction, right?
 Isn’t YouTube and TikTok full of it?

 Yes.
-Someone who knows a lot about a subject can technically design instruction and often does.
-That’s perfectly fine but instructional designers are trained in a way that makes it more effective and valuable to their audience than simply throwing together what you know.
+Someone who knows a lot about a subject can technically design instruction, and often they do.
+That’s perfectly fine, but instructional designers are trained in a way that makes it more effective and valuable to their audience than simply throwing together information on a topic you know.

 Everyone can create instruction but not everyone can create good instruction.
 It takes mad skills.

-That’s why it’s essential for an instructional designer to use a proven process.
-If they don’t then it essentially becomes a subject matter expert (SME) throwing together what they know except the instructional designer does the throwing together part.
+That’s why an instructional designer needs to use a proven process.
+If they don’t, it essentially becomes a subject matter expert (SME) throwing together what they know, except the instructional designer does the throwing together part.

 The focus on instructional design is effective and valuable.
-If the instruction isn’t effective then it’s useless.
-If there’s no value to students or employees then it’s useless.
+If the instruction isn’t effective, it’s useless.
+Also, it’s futile if it doesn’t have value to students or employees.

-Instructional designers can also put together a larger curriculum that combines a lot of information from different SMEs to onboard employees or teach a larger topic that’s beyond the scope of any single person.
+Instructional designers can also create a comprehensive curriculum combining information from multiple SMEs to onboard employees or teach a complex topic beyond the scope of any single person.

-Every role in an organization is unique and creating learning paths is also another job that instructional designers excel at.
+Every role in an organization is unique, and creating learning paths is another job that instructional designers excel at.

-You shouldn’t find an instructional designer that simply puts together something from the SME.
-It involves analyzing the learning needs of the audience, creating performance objectives, selecting and/or creating appropriate materials, and evaluating the efficacy of training.
+You shouldn’t find an instructional designer who compiles something from the SME.
+The job involves analyzing the audience’s learning needs, creating performance objectives, selecting and/or creating appropriate materials, and evaluating the training’s efficacy.

-When implemented correctly, instructional design helps organizations optimize their training programs and empower employees to perform better and better their careers.
+When implemented correctly, instructional design helps organizations optimize their training programs, empower employees to perform their jobs better, and advance their careers.

 Benefits of Instructional Design for Corporate Learning

-Instructional design has many advantages when it comes to corporate learning, especially when organizations are faced with tight budgets and limited training time.
+Instructional design has many advantages in corporate learning, especially when organizations face tight budgets and limited training time.
 With scale, instructional designers can save an organization thousands or even hundreds of thousands of dollars.

-By having a cohesive instructional path for new hires, instructional design reduces employee turnover.
-When employees feel invested in, cared for, and like they matter in an organization, great things happen and the company makes more money.
+By having a cohesive instructional path for new hires, instructional design reduces employee turnover and helps employees develop in their roles.
+Great things happen when employees feel invested in, cared for, and like they matter in an organization, and the company makes more money.

-We told a story about an employee who had little to no training and what happens in their journey.
-With good training and instructional design behind that training, organizations save money, employees, time, and more.
+We told a story about an employee with little to no training and what happens in their journey.
+With good training and instructional design behind that training, organizations save money, employees’ time, and more.

 Instructional designers can raise everyone’s performance level closer to the top performer.

-Subject matter experts know how to do their job but they know it too well.
-Instructional designers benefit organizations because they can take the expertise of an SME on a topic and create learning content that effectively helps all employees the maximum benefit from that top-performing subject matter expert.
+Subject matter experts know how to do their job, but they know it too well.
+Instructional designers benefit organizations because they can take the expertise of an SME on a topic and create learning content that effectively helps all employees achieve performance closer to that top-performing subject matter expert.

-Instructional design help analyze the needs of the employees and create instructional objectives that are tailored to these needs.
-That means employees are provided with instruction that is tailored to their needs to help them reach their full potential.
+Instructional designers help analyze employees’ needs and create objectives tailored to these needs.
+Thus, employees receive instruction tailored to their needs, helping them reach their full potential.

-Ultimately instructional design save an organization money by helping create cost-effective, efficient, and effective instructional materials.
-That’s why you see large companies with a lot of instructional designers.
+Ultimately, instructional design saves an organization money by helping create cost-effective, efficient, and effective instructional materials.
+That’s why you see large companies with entire departments dedicated to training, which likely contain many instructional designers.
 They have reached the point where they can invest in things that help them make more money and perform better.

-One of our main purposes and goals is to bring quality instructional designers and instructional material to companies that don’t have the resources to hire instructional designers or need to scale their resources faster.
+One of our primary purposes and goals is to bring quality instructional designer consultants and instructional material to companies that don’t have the resources to hire instructional designers, may need to scale their resources faster, or don’t have the expertise to create high-quality technical training.

 We want to bring the power of instructional design to organizations that don’t have the resources or need to scale faster.

-We know the benefits of instructional design and want to make those same benefits available to all organizations no matter the size.
+We know the benefits of instructional design and want to make them available to all organizations, regardless of size.

-By creating instruction and training materials that are effective and efficient, organizations save on training costs and ensure employees are engaged and motivated not only to learn but to perform better in their job.
+By creating instructional and training materials that are effective and efficient, organizations save on training costs and ensure employees are engaged and motivated not only to learn but to perform better in their jobs.

 How Instructional Design Makes Corporate Learning More Effective

 Business is all about making an effective plan and executing it successfully.
-It takes planning and a good strategy, though.
+It does, however, require planning and a good strategy.

 Instructional design is the same way.

-By using all the knowledge, techniques, and skills in the instructional design toolbox, instructional designers create a strategy that plays into the bigger strategy of the organization.
+By using all the knowledge, techniques, and skills in their toolbox, instructional designers create a strategy that contributes to the organization’s overall strategy.

-From the people who do the actual work up to the CEO there needs to be business alignment.
+Business alignment needs to occur from the people who do the work up to the CEO.
 Instructional designers know this and work towards that alignment on every project.
-That means instructional design is the perfect role that connects what employees do up to the business goals.
+That means they connect what employees need to do in training to the business goals.

 When instructional design is done right, training goes from an ineffective time suck to an effective and efficient use of time.
-That means with the right plan training can be both cost-effective and efficient.
+That means with the right plan, training can be more cost-effective and efficient.

-Imagine all of this AND it aligns with the goals of the organization too!
+Imagine all of this, AND it aligns with the organization’s goals to move them forward!

-Instructional designers are always looking for ways to make training more relevant to employees.
-That could be through scenarios, interactions, or just gold ol’ storytellin’.
+Instructional designers always look for ways to make training more relevant to employees.
+That could be through scenario-based learning, interactions, or just good old-fashioned storytelling.

-Here are some of the methods that instructional design has to make corporate learning more effective.
+Here are some methods instructional design has to make corporate learning more effective.

 • Needs Analysis: training can’t be effective without knowing your audience.

-• Goal Alignment: if training isn’t 100% aligned with the goals of the department and organization then it may as well not exist.
+• Goal Alignment: If training isn’t 100% aligned with the department and organization’s goals, it may as well not exist.

 • Scenarios: a realistic scenario that employees can connect with is extremely valuable for learning a job.

-• Evaluation: it’s impossible to put training out there and expect it to work the first time.
-It’s more helpful to regularly evaluate and iterate to improve.
-That means it could be helpful to combine instructional design with agile.
+• Evaluation: Delivering training and expecting it to work the first time is impossible.
+It’s more helpful to evaluate and iterate to improve regularly.
+That means combining instructional design with an agile process could be beneficial.

-All the strategies instructional designers have up their sleeve helps employees perform at their job better.
-Performance is what it’s all about after all.
+All the strategies instructional designers have help employees perform better at their jobs, and performance is what it’s all about, after all.

 Common Tools and Techniques Used in Instructional Design

-Beyond the strategies, skills, and such there are a lot of actual tools that instructional designers can use to make training better.
-Of course, the success is never in the tool but they’re still essential at making training come to life.
+Beyond the strategies, skills, and so on, instructional designers have many tools to improve training.
+Of course, the success is never in the tools, but they’re still essential for making training come to life.

 • Microsoft Word